 His first publication, A Column Called the World We Live In.

-his native language is Arabic, from the year 2000 all the way up to 2014; from Argentina to his book is New York and to the Middle pub lished in English East as well.
+go back and forth his native language is Arabic, from the year 2000 all the way up to 2014; from Argentina to New York and to the Middle East as well.